Skip to main content

 What to expect when your insurer requests a recorded statement or examination under oath, how to prepare, alternatives to consider, and when to involve an attorney.

-Verisk publishes white papers explaining how Xactimate pricing works, what is and is not included in unit costs, and how settings should be configured.
-These publicly available documents frequently support the policyholder's position more than the carrier's.
+Verisk publishes white papers on how Xactimate pricing works and what's included in unit costs.
+These public documents often support the policyholder's side.

 How to Read an Xactimate Estimate Line by Line